 This is the first time Lilly saw Hope.

 Then, she had to go out with her colleagues to play pool and have some drinks at the local pub nearby.
 She kind of won.
 She was well, back to normal and even with small social skills, until Agnes and Hope came in.
-This is when they took a good look at each other and Lilly’s nervousness takes over and she blurts out she has heard Hope rehearse “Clair de Lune” and gave her an advice on how to play the note she was struggling with.
+This is when they took a good look at each other and Lilly’s nervousness takes over and she blurts out she has heard Hope rehearse “Clair de Lune” and gives her an advice on how to play the note she was struggling with.

 This is how a new chapter in Lilly’s life begins.